Brathwaite confident but stresses execution in upcoming Tests

 “I know the ability of Rahkeem, I know he was always a quality off-spinner so it was good to see him in these conditions.
 I know he will do well in this Test series.”

-Looking ahead to the upcoming Tests, the first of which bowls off Wednesday, Brathwaite said execution was critical.
+Looking ahead to the upcoming Tests, the first of which bowls off Wednesday [tonight, Caribbean time], Brathwaite said execution was critical.

 “I think as a bowling unit we have to stick to the plans, bowl to the field and create pressure with dot balls and wickets will come,” Brathwaite said.